How much does tapering actually matter?

 Runner tapering at the end of his trianing block thinking about whats next with a grey cloudy backdrop and steps

-Tapering is one of those running rituals that gets far more attention than it probably deserves.
-For weeks you build up your mileage, nail your long runs, fine-tune your pacing — and then suddenly you’re supposed to stop.
+Tapering is one of those running rituals that understandably gets a lot of attention.
+For weeks you build up your mileage, nail your long runs, fine-tune your pacing — and then suddenly you’re supposed to pull back.
 The “perfect taper” is meant to be the secret weapon that unlocks your best marathon performance.

 But how much difference does it really make?